TONYSCIENTISTS/VoiceNotesComplete/README.md

 ## Context

 This is my submission for the [AiMA React Native Technical Take-Home](../AiMA%20-%20React%20-%20Technical%20Take-Home.md).
-Got all the requirements done plus some extras to show what else is possible.
+The project implements all assignment requirements and extends them with several enhancements that improve UX, reliability, and real-world usability.

 ### What's included

-Everything from the exercise requirements:
+Core requirements:
-- Voice recording with visual feedback
+- Voice recording with live waveform feedback
 - Automatic transcription (OpenAI Whisper)
-- AI summaries (GPT-3.5-turbo)
+- AI-powered summaries (GPT-3.5-turbo)
-- Search and filtering
+- Search and filtering across notes
-- Custom native modules (audio routing + mic levels)
+- Custom native modules (audio routing + mic level streaming)
-- Both iOS and Android support
+- Support for both iOS and Android

-Plus some bonus stuff:
+Additional enhancements:
-- Offline queue with retry logic
+- Offline queue with exponential backoff retry logic
-- MMKV storage (way faster than AsyncStorage)
+- MMKV storage for significantly improved performance
-- Nice dark UI with animations
+- Dark-themed UI with animations and smooth transitions
-- Swipe gestures and pull-to-refresh
+- Swipe-to-delete and pull-to-refresh gestures
-- 3D character viewer (separate project)
+- 3D character viewer with lip-sync (bonus demo)
-- Backend deployed to Render
+- Backend deployed to Render for live testing

-### What this isn't
+### What this demonstrates

-This is assessment code, not a shipping product.
-There's no auth system, no backend scaling infrastructure, no app store optimization.
-I focused on showing technical ability within the ~10 hour time window rather than building every production feature.

-If this were a real product, I'd add authentication, proper monitoring, analytics, thorough E2E tests, and all that.
-But for demonstrating React Native skills and native module integration?
-This hits the mark.
+This project showcases React Native fundamentals, native module integration, AI service integration, offline-first architecture, and production-level code organization.
+The focus is on technical implementation quality and developer experience.

 ### iOS Build Note

-The iOS code is written and ready to go in the `ios_sources/` folder.
-I developed this on Windows, so I couldn't build the Xcode project, but the Swift implementations are there.
-Android build works perfectly and proves the same architecture.
+The iOS native modules are implemented in Swift and located in `ios_sources/`.
+On macOS, they can be integrated after running `expo prebuild` and copying the Swift files into the iOS project.
+The Android build demonstrates the complete application functionality.

-To build for iOS (need a Mac):
+To build for iOS (requires macOS):
 ```bash
 npx expo prebuild --platform ios
 cp ios_sources/*.swift ios/VoiceNotesComplete/